lambdastack/lambdastack/docs/design-docs/cli/cli-ux.md

     Nodes: 0 (1)
     Version: 11.2
 ---
 Your cluster is uninitialized.
-Please type 'lscli apply' to start cluster setup.
+Please type 'lambdastack apply' to start cluster setup.
-Please type 'lscli status update' to synchronize status with remote.
+Please type 'lambdastack status update' to synchronize status with remote.
 ```

 It connected to cloud provider and checked that there is no cluster.

 #### apply
 ```
-> lscli apply
+> lambdastack apply
 [...]
 ---
 Environment 'test2' was initialized successfully!
-Plese type 'lscli status' to see status or 'lscli components' to list components.
-To login to kubernetes cluster as root please type 'lscli components kubernetes login'.
+Plese type 'lambdastack status' to see status or 'lambdastack components' to list components.
+To login to kubernetes cluster as root please type 'lambdastack components kubernetes login'.
-Command 'lscli status' will synchronize every time now, so no need to run 'lscli status update'
+Command 'lambdastack status' will synchronize every time now, so no need to run 'lambdastack status update'
 ```

-lscli knows now that there is cluster and it will connect for status every time user types `lscli status` unless some additional preferences are used.
+lambdastack knows now that there is cluster and it will connect for status every time user types `lambdastack status` unless some additional preferences are used.

 #### status after apply

 Now it connects to cluster to check status.
 That relates to assumption from the beginning of this document that there is some server-side component providing status.
-Other way `lscli status` would have to call multiple services for status.
+Other way `lambdastack status` would have to call multiple services for status.
 ```
-> lscli status
+> lambdastack status
 [...]
 Client Version: 0.5.3
 Environment version: 0.5.3